deeparsh7/AnagramFinder/README.md

 ### Functionality
 The Anagram Detector script provides the following functionality:
 Accepts a list of words as input from the user.
 Identifies anagram pairs within the input list using an efficient algorithm.
 Displays the identified anagram pairs and non-anagram words.
+Delivers clear and visually organized output, showcasing the identified anagram pairs and non-anagram words in a well-structured manner.

 ### Results
 The script will display the identified anagram pairs and non-anagram words from the input list, providing a clear distinction between the two categories.